 So it was that 11 of the 12 met up as usual at Ian's home near Southampton on Friday evening.
 There were of course the regulars, Ian, Martyn, Alan, Pierre, and Jim.
 Ian's son Robert joined us for the first time since 1991.
 Back also for their second trips were Jeff and Mark, leaving three places for newcomers, Clive, Richard and Steve.
 Richard had been a last-minute addition when Jim's friend dropped out.
 Steve was not starting the trip with us, but would be meeting up with us somewhere in France!

-We traveled from Portsmouth to Le Havre that evening, arriving in France at about 7 o'clock.
-We were soon into the three cars (driven by Ian, Martin and Jim) and on the way to Honfleur for breakfast.
+We travelled from Portsmouth to Le Havre that evening, arriving in France at about 7 o'clock.
+We were soon into the three cars (driven by Ian, Martyn and Jim) and on the way to Honfleur for breakfast.